martinkennelly/network-resources-injector/README.md

 ## Contact Us

 For any questions about Network Resources Injector, feel free to ask a question in #network-resources-injector in [NPWG slack](https://npwg-team.slack.com/), or open up a GitHub issue.
+Request an invite to NPWG slack [here](https://intel-corp.herokuapp.com/).